 The views and opinions expressed herein are those of the speakers as of the date of publication, are subject to change without notice as economic and market conditions dictate, and may not reflect the views and opinions of other investment teams within William Blair.
 Factual information has been obtained from sources we believe to be reliable, but its accuracy, completeness, or interpretation cannot be guaranteed.
 This material may include estimates, outlooks, projections, and other forward-looking statements.
 Due to a variety of factors, actual events may differ significantly from those presented.

 This video has been provided for informational purposes only and should not be considered as investment advice or a recommendation of any particular strategy or investment product, or as an offer to buy or sell any securities or related financial instruments in any jurisdiction.
 Investment advice and recommendations can be provided only after careful consideration of an investor’s objectives, guidelines, and restrictions.

-> Investing involves risks, including the possible loss of principal.
-Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
-Currency transactions are affected by fluctuations in exchange rates; currency exchange rates may fluctuate significantly over short periods of time.
+Investing involves risks, including the possible loss of principal.
+Equity securities may decline in value due to both real and perceived general market, economic, and industry conditions.
+The securities of smaller companies may be more volatile and less liquid than securities of larger companies.
 Diversification does not ensure against loss.
 Any investment or strategy mentioned herein may not be suitable for every investor.

-> Copyright © 2019 William Blair.
+Copyright © 2019 William Blair.
 “William Blair” refers to William Blair Investment Management, LLC.
 William Blair is a registered trademark of William Blair & Company, L.L.C.